brislov/python-collection/README.md

 # python-collection
 ## search_dictionaries
-Helpful tool to find keys across multiple dictionaries and handles nested dictionaries as well.
+Helpful tool to be able to find keys across multiple dictionaries.
+Can handle nested dictionaries.